hunterirving/mixapps/readme.md

 	- after the initial download, the app works completely offline and behaves like a native application<br><br>
 	<img src="readme_images/lock_screen.jpeg" width="275"><br>
 	(pictured: integration with iOS lockscreen controls)

+## customization
+add `custom.css` and/or `custom.js` to the `/mix` folder to customize your mixapp's appearance and behavior. these files are loaded automatically if present.

 ## intellectual property notice
 ensure you have the right to distribute any media files you include in public mixapps. personal archival backups are for your own use. sharing them with others, even as a gift, is not covered by fair use or backup exceptions.